denimchickensoft/CombatRouteBuilder/README.md

 Map support relies on specific data for DCS' [mercator projection](https://en.wikipedia.org/wiki/Mercator_projection) that I was able to source from other projects.
 If you have that data, specifically DCS' (or the map developer's) defined central meridian & false northing/easting for the map, let me know and I can add it.
 It is possible to source this yourself via DCS' scripting engine, however you must have the specific map to do it, as far as I know.

+#### Are there any known limitations?

+- SkyVector does not appear capable of mapping SIDs & STARs, from what I can tell.
+It may be possible through other flight planning software.
+Another workaround is to specify each fix individually.
+- While SkyVector understands fixes defined by radial/DME, for example 'LAS025005', it does not export the coordinate's lat/lon to the .fpl file.
+One workaround is to define a user GPS waypoint via the map or using the format '360839N1150537W'.
+- Probably a lot more, I haven't done extensive testing.

 #### Why is your code so bad?

 I fly airplanes for a living and am not classically trained as a programmer.
 Go fork yourse...err I mean you can fork the project yourself. 😉